openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/hydropower.md

 ## [Overview](@id hydropower_overview)

-Hydro Reservoir assets in Macro represent hydroelectric storage systems that can store and release water to generate electricity.
+Hydro Reservoir assets in Macro models hydroelectric storage systems that can store and release water to generate electricity.
 These assets are defined using either JSON or CSV input files placed in the `assets` directory, typically named `hydrores.json` or `hydrores.csv`.

 ## [Asset Structure](@id hydropower_asset_structure)